TheOdinProject/curriculum/ruby/basic_ruby/methods.md

 #### Default parameters

 What if you don't always want to provide arguments for each parameter that your method accepts?
 That's where default parameters can be useful.
-Going back to our simple example above, what happens if we don't know the person's name?
+Going back to our example above, what happens if we don't know the person's name?
 We can change our `greet` method to use a default `name` of "stranger":

 ~~~ruby
 def greet(name = "stranger")